A delightful holiday program for any student level.

-Start a GAP year with plenty of new ideas and activity including selected VET units.
+Start a GAP year after HS - plenty of new ideas and activity with VET units.

 International High School students improve your English Language & have fun

 Vac.School 2018-19 - a fun holiday to look at full time entry to training on the ships.
 Skills training activities with VET accredited certificate if you want it.